 The AIMS Executive Committee

-Secretary: Janet Brock (The British International School Kuala Lumpur)
+Committee: Janet Brock (The British International School of Kuala Lumpur)

 The History of AIMS